Los Alamos chess

 Los Alamos chess (or anti-clerical chess) is a chess variant played on a 6×6 board without bishops.
-This was the first chess-like game played by a computer program.
+This was the first chess-like game played by a digital computer program.
 This program was written at Los Alamos Scientific Laboratory by Paul Stein and Mark Wells for the MANIAC I computer in 1956.
 The reduction of the board size and the number of pieces from standard chess was due to the very limited capacity of computers at the time.
-The computer still needed about 20 minutes between moves.
+The computer still needed about 20 minutes to compute a move.